-Students can now place into math and English courses using high school records and our new placement tool instead of taking placement tests.
-In order to complete the placement tool online, you will need to know your cumulative high school GPA, the highest level Math and English class you’ve taken, along with the grade you earned in those classes.
+Students place into math and English courses using high school records and our placement tool.
+In order to complete the placement tool online, it will help to know your cumulative high school GPA, the highest level Math and English class you’ve taken, along with the grade you earned in those classes.
+If you don't know that information, please contact the counseling office.

 • You can meet with a counselor to discuss appropriate classes for your educational and career goals.
 Call (707) 468-3048 to schedule an appointment